Statistical properties of Lorenz like flows, recent developments and perspectives: Introduction

-Using some known results on robustness of attractors from Ma\~n\'e~\cite{Man82} and Morales, Pacifico and Pujals~\cite{MPP04} together with observations on their proofs, we show that for attractors of three-dimensional flows, robust chaotic behavior (in the above sense of sensitiveness to initial conditions) is equivalent to the existence of certain hyperbolic structures.
-These structures, in turn, are associated to the existence of physical measures.
-In short \emph{in low dimensions, robust chaotic behavior ensures the existence of a physical measure}.
+After reviewing some main ideas from dynamical systems theory, using results on robustness of attractors from Ma\~n\'e~\cite{Man82} and Morales, Pacifico and Pujals~\cite{MPP04} together with observations on their proofs, we show that for attractors of three-dimensional flows, robust chaotic behavior (in the above sense of sensitiveness to initial conditions for all close enough flows) is equivalent to the existence of certain partially hyperbolic structures.
+These structures, in turn, allow the construction of suitable Poincar\'e sections with nice properties and to deduce several consequences about the statistical behavior of the dynamics.